Menu Close

 Additive Manufacturing

-Contest Coordinator: Charles Hildebrand
+Contest Coordinator: Charles Hildebrand, Southeast Community College

-3D printing demands of its practitioners’ literacy in many areas.
+2026 Scope of Contest: 3D printing demands of its practitioners’ literacy in many areas.
 Competitors should expect to demonstrate their ability to use 3D CAD, design for the advantages of additive manufacturing, account for limitations of major 3D printing technologies, advocate for design choices and use creativity to solve physical problems and real constraints.
+Design for 3D printing a project that meets specific criteria that focus on form, fit, and function.
+This contest will include a written test.

-Materials to be Provided by Competitor:
+2025 Materials to be Provided by Competitor:

-• 3D design submitted by 5pm CST March 22 see above
+• 3D design submitted by 5 pm CST March 27 see above

 • Computer system with computer design software capable of rendering files in STL or CMB format.
 Software must be able to operate without network connections to your school.